ccontrols/component-controls/ui/blocks/README.md

 ## <ins>StorySource</ins>

 Display source code of a story.
 If controls are used, all story arguments will be highlighted.
 Additional commands are made available if the repository data of the story is available.

 _StorySource [source code](https:/github.com/ccontrols/component-controls/blob/master/ui/blocks/src/StorySource/plain/StorySource.tsx)_

 ## <ins>Subtitle</ins>

+displays a subtitle as assigned to the story parameters: story.parameters.componentSubtitle or story.subtitle

 _Subtitle [source code](https:/github.com/ccontrols/component-controls/blob/master/ui/blocks/src/Subtitle/Subtitle.tsx)_